WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 understanding the characteristics of the newer Swift macros, we can draw the following conclusions:

 - Swift Macro is yet another form of encapsulation.
-What you were unable to implement before the introduction of Swift Macro remains unimplementable.
+It does not bring any new runtime capabilities.
 - Swift Macro generates codes by understanding the programmer's code at the compile time.
 This means that we can also do compile-time checking with the programmer's code.